franvillamil/franvillamil.github.io/research.md

 ### Working papers / research in progress

 * Violence, co-optation, and postwar voting in Guatemala. *R&R.*
 * Do TJ policies cause backlash?
-Evidence from street name changes in Spain (with Laia Balcells). *Under review.*
+Evidence from street name changes in Spain (with Laia Balcells). *R&R.*
 * Measurement validity and historical data in conflict research.
 * Wartime collective targeting and postwar ethnic mobilization.
 * Mobilization capacity and local selective violence (with Paloma Aguilar, Fernando de la Cuesta, and Ignacio Sánchez-Cuenca).